Population and climate

 To propagate the thought that world climate problems result from the number of people, strips a person’s life of colour and meaning and evokes a personal sense of insignificance, shame and hopelessness.
-On a personal level, who wants to hear of mums, dads, students or otherwise taking their own lives?
-Kind, caring people who we need to help because all lives have meaning and purpose.
+We need kind and caring people to shine their light, because all lives have meaning and purpose.
 ‘Too many people’ disconnects us from one another, separates us from nature, and above all does nothing, pragmatically, to address the rising emissions issue.

 1: Nihilism is a philosophy that rejects generally accepted or fundamental aspects of human existence, such as objective truth, knowledge, morality, values, or meaning.